-- 505 - School Facility Planning (Please note: This course is available only at the NAPT Annual Summit.): A four-hour workshop designed to familiarize the transportation manager with topics to consider when evaluating an existing, or planning a new, school bus loading or unloading zone.
+- 505 - School Facility Planning: A four-hour workshop designed to familiarize the transportation manager with topics to consider when evaluating an existing, or planning a new, school bus loading or unloading zone.
 This course will discuss different types of schools, users, parking areas, construction considerations and placement concerns.
 The class is highly recommended for anyone planning or embarking on a school facility construction project.

-- 506 - Transportation Facility Planning (Please note: This course is available only at the NAPT Annual Summit.): This course will familiarize transportation managers with many areas of a school transportation facility, and provide an overview of needs to be considered for a new facility design or renovation project.
+- 506 - Transportation Facility Planning: This four-hour course will familiarize transportation managers with many areas of a school transportation facility, and provide an overview of needs to be considered for a new facility design or renovation project.
 This course is intended to bring forth a number of issues that should be considered by school transportation representatives when working with qualified architects and building code officials on the new design or renovation of a transportation facility.

 600 Level Courses

 - 601* - School Bus Routing & Scheduling I: A four-hour workshop that examines theories and strategies for successful routing.
 Route types, stop choice, and multi-trip options will be discussed as well as the development of policy and procedures and their implications for economy and safety.
 Computer-aided and manual routing strategies will be evaluated and compared.